chrisclifton-rts/test/README.md

 # test
 setup test

-DID-282 test: alert on 'addresssanitizer'
+DID-282 test: alert on 'addresssanitizer' (must be in the commit message)

 DID-282 test: alert on 'stored xss'